andreas-thor/CRExplorer/website/docs/run_download.md

 ## Releases

 CRExplorer version 2.1 was released on June XX, 2026.
-This version includes the following new features and improvements:

-*

 CRExplorer version 1.9 was released on July 16, 2018.
 This version includes the following new features and improvements: